Altra Lone Peak 4

-The Altra Lone Peak 4 (and now 4.5) is a reasonably lightweight trail shoe with a distinctly wide toe box, zero drop, a protective mid-sole and a grippy outsole.
+The Altra Lone Peak 4 (and the updated 4.5) is a lightweight trail shoe featuring a wide toe box, zero drop, a protective midsole and a grippy outsole — making it a favourite among both trail runners and long-distance hikers.

 Price (at time of writing): R2499 (for the 4.5)